Meet our Core Faculty: Meagan Cass

 Teaching Concentration: Creative Writing (with an emphasis in fiction), Contemporary American and British literature, Composition, ghost stories, Women’s Literature and Feminist Theory, sports literature.

-Courses (Fall 2011-Spring 2012): Introduction to Creative Writing, Introduction to Poetry, Short Fiction Writing, Writing Linked Story Collections.
+Courses: Introduction to Creative Writing, Introduction to Poetry, Short Fiction Writing, Writing Linked Story Collections, The Business of Creative Writing and Publishing.

 Biography: Meagan Cass grew up in Yorktown Heights, NY.
 She holds a BA in English and Philosophy from Binghamton University, an MFA in fiction from Sarah Lawrence College, and a Ph.D. in English, specializing in Creative Writing and Modern American Literature, from the University of Louisiana Lafayette.
 She was a founding editor and editor-in-chief of the literary journal Rougarou, has served as head fiction editor for Stirring,and is currently fiction coordinator for the Best of the Net Anthology.